So then, do not worry about tomorrow, for tomorrow will worry about itself. Today has enough trouble of its own. -Matthew 6:34

 If you want to conquer the anxiety of life, live in the moment, live in the breath. -Amit Ray

-Regret of the Past and Fear of the Future
+Regret of the past and fear of the future

 We can’t change the past.
 It’s already done.
-But if we’re willing to face the trauma, hurt and disappointments of our pasts to move into our present, we can experience emotional and mental healing.
+But if we’re willing to face the trauma, hurt, and disappointments of our pasts to move into our present, we can experience emotional and mental healing.
 If not, we stay on our treadmill of regrets to nowhere.

-Jesus said it this way, “No one, having laid the hand upon the plow, and looking (back) on the things behind, is fit (ready to operate) in the Kingdom of God.”
-(Luke 6:62) Jesus is using an illustration of a farmer guiding his plow behind an ox.
+Jesus said it this way, “No one, having laid the hand upon the plow, and looking [back] on the things behind, is fit (ready to operate) in the Kingdom of God.”
+(Luke 6:62).
+Jesus is using an illustration of a farmer guiding his plow behind an ox.
 If the farmer looks back while plowing, the row he’s plowing will be crooked and unusable for planting.
-The point is: in this life, focusing on the past doesn’t get you anywhere.
+The point is, in this life, focusing on the past doesn’t get you anywhere.
 It just ends up hurting what you’re trying to do in the moment.

 In my spiritual counseling, I ask clients how many things they worry about ever actually occur.
 Most say 99 percent of what they worry about never happens.
 So why focus your attention on things that never occur?
 Being focused in the moment can help overcome fear and worry of the future.

-The Challenge of Focus
+The challenge of focus

 Focusing on the moment can be challenging.
 Below are a few of the hurdles we face in changing our focus to the present moment:

-The people who’ve hurt us in the past may still be hurting us today.
+People who have hurt us in the past may still be hurting us today.
 Therefore, we’re stuck in a defensive posture emotionally and mentally.
 We’re always thinking of what they’ve done and how we can protect ourselves from them in the future.

 Judging people by their actions and unspoken intents keeps us focused on the past and future.
-The very desire to judge, to look at past actions, past failures, etc., leads us further from the present moment.
+The desire to judge, to look at past actions, failures, etc., leads us further from the present moment.

-Mindfulness: Living in the Moment
+Living in the moment

 Having deliberate awareness (paying attention on purpose).

-Path to the Present Moment
+Path to the present moment

 If you want to live in the present moment, in stillness of the soul, here’s how to begin.

 Meditation is a way to bring your thoughts into captivity.
-Meditation is a point of no thought.
-You’re not being controlled by the running narrative in your head.
-Instead, you’re quiet, still and without any thoughts.
-It’s in the quietness that we can know ourselves and listen to God’s spirit.
-Neil Bierbaum’s book, “Practical Mindfulness”, would be a helpful tool in your journey into meditation.
+It is a point of no thought.
+The running narrative in your head is not controlling you.
+Instead, you’re quiet, still, and without any thoughts.
+In the quietness, we can know ourselves and listen to God’s spirit.
+Neil Bierbaum’s book, Practical Mindfulness, would be a helpful tool in your journey into meditation.